healexsystems/Healex.HL7-V2-Anonymizer/README.md

 | -h | --help | optional | displays the help message                                                                                                                                 |

 ## Configuration

 This application will use the `appsettings.json` to read the values that are to be replaced for each segments and their corresponding subsegments.
+If a value is to be replaced in a repeating field, the same rules are applied to all components of each repetition.

 A segment is recognized by its `"Segment"` property.
 Each segment contains an array of replacements.
 A segment's subsegment can be identified by its `"Path"` property inside the replacements array.
 Subsegments will also have a value property that contains the value by which a value inside a HL7v2 message is to be replaced.